-- Patellofemoral compartment—the front of the knee between the patella (kneecap) and femur (thighbone)
+- Patellofemoral compartment — the front of the knee between the patella and femur

 Within the patellofemoral compartment, the patella lies in a groove on the top of the femur called the trochlea.
 When you bend or straighten your knee, the patella moves back and forth inside this trochlear groove.

-A slippery substance called articular cartilage covers the ends of the femur, trochlear groove, and the underside of the patella.
+A smooth substance called articular cartilage covers the ends of the femur, trochlear groove, and underside of the patella.
 Articular cartilage helps your bones glide smoothly against each other as you move your leg.

 Advanced osteoarthritis that is limited to the patellofemoral compartment may be treated with patellofemoral replacement.
-During this procedure, the underside of the kneecap and the trochlear groove are resurfaced with metal and plastic implants.
+During this procedure, the underside of the kneecap and the trochlear groove are resurfaced with plastic and metal implants, respectively.
 The healthy cartilage and bone, as well as all of the ligaments in the rest of the knee, are preserved.